benshope/app_engine_cms/README.md

-## BenPress: A Better CMS
+## Angular Engine: A Better CMS

 I love Wordpress, but I hate PHP, SQL, and Apache.

-BenPress is a reimagining of the Wordpress CMS - built on a modern, flexible, scalable stack.
+Angular Engine is a reimagining of the Wordpress CMS - built on a modern, flexible, scalable stack.

 ## To Do